Surprise! Your Dog Has Leaky Gut

 Read: Enzymes, Benefits Beyond Digestion

-When it comes to leaky gut in pets, strengthening the structure of the intestinal walls is an important factor.
-To repair and rebuild the intestines, L-glutamine and other amino acids, as found in Dermix™, are known for their ability to do this.
-Essential fatty acids (EFAs), like lecithin and omega-3 from fish oil further work to protect the cells and fortify the body overall.
+Strengthening and supporting the structure of the soft tissues is an important factor in intestinal health.
+To repair and rebuild the intestines, L-glutamine and other amino acids, as found in Dermix™ chews, are known for their ability to support soft tissues.

+Additionally, essential fatty acids (EFAs), like lecithin and omega-3 from fish oil further work to protect the cells and fortify the body overall.
 EFAs are known to help produce substances called eicosanoids that help to balance out and modulate the body’s natural inflammatory responses.
-Controlling inflammation is very appropriate for these gut inflammation issues.*
+Managing inflammation is very appropriate for these gut inflammation issues.*

 3. Remove Food Triggers